Battle of Málaga (1937): Nationalists

 A mixed force of 15,000 Nationalists troops (Moroccan colonial troops, Carlist militia members (Requetés)), and Italian soldiers participated in the Nationalist attack on Málaga.
 This force was commanded overall by Queipo de Llano.
 The Italians, led by Mario Roatta and known as the Blackshirts, formed nine mechanized battalions of about 5,000-10,000 soldiers and were equipped with light tanks and armored cars.
-In the Alboran Sea, the Canarias, Baleares and Velasco were in position to blockade and bombard Málaga, along with the German cruiser Admiral Scheer.
+In the Alboran Sea, the Canarias, Baleares and Almirante Cervera were in position to blockade and bombard Málaga, along with the German cruiser Admiral Scheer.
 The Nationalist forces were further backed by the air forces of the German Condor Legion.

 Republicans

 The Republican forces were composed of 12,000 (only 8,000 armed) to 40,000 Andalusian militiamen of the National Confederation of Labour (Confederación Nacional del Trabajo, or CNT).
 Although large in number and high in spirit, the militiamen were completely unprepared for military warfare and there was strong antagonism between CNT and communist militiamen.
 In addition, they lacked the weapons to sustain a successful defense against the modern weapons of the Italians.
 Malaga lacked anti-aircraft defenses, the militiamen did not build trenches or road blocks and there was a lack of ammunition.